jlecomte/ascom-oag-focuser/README.md

 **I built this project and it does not work, can you help?**

 _Maybe.
 As indicated in the `LICENSE` file, I do not provide any official guarantee or support.
 That being said, if you open a GitHub issue in this repository and ask nicely, I will likely respond.
 Just make sure that you provide all the necessary details so that I understand what the issue might be.
 While on that note, keep in mind that troubleshooting an issue on your own is by far the best way to learn new things._

-**Gear drive or belt drive?
-Which one do you recommend?**

-_Because of the possibility of belt slippage, I recommend the gear drive.
-The enclosure is designed for that.
-A belt driven system would require minor tweaks to the enclosure, which are not hard to do in Freecad if you know a little about that software._

 **Why did you not use the `Stepper` or `AccelStepper` library in the Arduino firmware?**